groverception/groverception/README.md

 </p>

 ### 👋 Hey Guys I'm a Software Engineer
 I'm currently working on opensource ideas of my own.
-Previously worked with many private repositories clients.
+Previously worked with many private repositories clients now my goal is to promote projects for opensource communtiy.

 ### 👨‍💻 Tech Stack